infosourav28/movieticketbookingapp/README.md

 ### 1. Steps to run the application WITH MAKEFILE in Linux/Unix:
-Clone the repository & go inside the repository project folder , then modify the Makefile inside the project as following: change the following line inside Makefile
+Clone the repository & go inside the repository project folder , then you can  modify the Makefile inside the project as following: change the following line inside Makefile

 "MAIN_SRC = main.cpp"

-Change it to your .cpp file as per your application from where you want to call Library APIs (for example: myapp.cpp)
+Change it to your .cpp file as per your application from where you want to call Library APIs (for example: myapp.cpp).
+You should contain your main function.
 ```make
 MAIN_SRC = myapp.cpp
 ```